surrealdb/surrealdb/README.md

 	- End-to-end intra-cluster communications
 	- End-user SSL encryption for http endpoints
 	- Encryption of all data at rest using AES-256
-	- Encryption of individual data items using AES-256

 #### Installation